• Skip to main content

 It has been a busy start to 2022 for the Digital Technologies Industry Transformation Plan (Digital ITP) with two milestones being reached.
 The publication of the Draft Digital ITP for the period 2022 – 2032 proposes the detailed sector transformation steps needed to move toward a future state defined by a tech sector with high-quality jobs, productive businesses, weightless exports, low emissions, and regional job growth.
 MBIE is seeking feedback on the draft, with submissions due by 5pm 31 March 2022.

-The launch of the New Zealand Tech and Innovation Story is taking place online on 22 February.
+We have also seen the launch of the New Zealand Tech and Innovation Story.
 One of the workstreams of the Digital ITP, the Tech Story was created in collaboration with industry and government and delivers a compelling, consistent way of promoting our tech capabilities to the world.
 It aims to help our tech businesses grow by attracting investment, talent and global sales and also helps share what we stand for as a country and our values when it comes to creating tech.
-If you’re a tech business, register for the launch event to get first access to the sales and marketing resources toolkit; the most up to date research with insights on the international perception of New Zealand and a timeline for the national activation plans for the Tech Story.

-Staying on the digital theme, with the evolving COVID-19 situation playing out in NZ and globally, technology and digital tools have become a lifeline for businesses during the pandemic and they are making a real difference to business productivity and performance.
+With the evolving COVID-19 situation playing out in NZ and globally, technology and digital tools have become a lifeline for businesses during the pandemic and they are making a real difference to business productivity and performance.
 Since starting in 2021 MBIE’s Digital Boost Educate platform now has over 44,000 Kiwi business owners, business starters and employees engaging.
 The team runs daily 10am Digital Boost Q&A sessions on Facebook and anyone in business can sign up for the free skills training.
-MBIE’s Better for Business team released two new reports this month on the health of New Zealand businesses and the New Zealand business digital landscape with a detailed report due at the end of February, taking a closer look at the impacts being felt by different industry sectors.
+MBIE’s Better for Business team recently released two new reports on the health of New Zealand businesses and the New Zealand business digital landscape taking a closer look at the impacts being felt by different industry sectors.

 Saya Wahrlich, Global Director, Government & Industry